-If you speak to any "expert" or person who has achieved your personal goal, they will tell you that they first got really good at the basics of their skillset.
+If you speak to any "expert" or person who has achieved your personal goal, they will tell you that they first got really good at the basics of their skill set.

 Overnight success exists only in the eyes of those who only see the end result.
 That success could have taken decades of work.

 You can apply this philosophy to any fitness goal, but it can also apply to other important goals in life from professional to personal.
-But know this: there is no easy button.
+But know this: There is no easy button.

-There will always be a new way to do something.
-Some are better than the old methods and we should evolve and accept these changes, especially if the changes are more effective.
+There always will be a new way to do something.
+Some are better than the old methods, and we should evolve and accept these changes, especially if the changes are more effective.
 It is smart to be flexible and not be too locked into the old way of doing things.

 But there is no life hack for working harder.
 There are no tips, tricks or secret sauces for this type of long-term goal achievement.
 Sure, you can find easier and smarter ways to do the little things by adding technology and the latest science to make your long and challenging journey a more comprehensive study.
-But that study will still require mastering the basics and building a solid foundation on which to grow.
+But that study still will require mastering the basics and building a solid foundation on which to grow.

 You can apply this to your personal, professional, academic, athletic and physical conditioning.
 They all require a journey through the beginner phases and a logical progression to the advanced mastery of certain skills.
-Every expert was a beginner once and I guarantee you they failed and were defeated along their journey many, many times.
-What makes that person an expert is not their talent, but the fact that they never quit!
+Every expert was a beginner once, and I guarantee you they failed and were defeated along their journey many, many times.
+What makes that person an expert is not their talent, but the fact that they never quit.